aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/built-in-project-property-collection/_index.md

 ## Introduction

 In the realm of software development, managing tasks and projects efficiently is paramount to success.
-Aspose.Tasks for .NET is a powerful library designed to facilitate project management tasks within .NET applications.
-With its robust features and intuitive interface, developers can streamline project management processes, saving time and resources.
+When you need to **read built-in project properties** from Microsoft Project files, Aspose.Tasks for .NET offers a clean, type‑safe API that makes the job straightforward.
+By leveraging this library you can quickly extract meta‑information such as author, category, and custom comments, then use that data to drive reporting, analytics, or custom workflow logic.

+## Quick Answers
+- **What does “read built-in project properties” mean?** Extracting standard metadata (author, start date, etc.) that ships with a Project file.
+- **Which NuGet package is required?** `Aspose.Tasks.NET` – install via Visual Studio or `dotnet add package`.
+- **Do I need a license for development?** A free trial works for evaluation; a commercial license is required for production.
+- **Can I modify the properties after reading them?** Yes, the `BuiltInProps` collection is fully read/write.
+- **Supported file formats?** MPP, XML, and other formats supported by Aspose.Tasks.

 ## Prerequisites

-Before diving into the world of Aspose.Tasks for .NET, there are a few prerequisites you should have in place:
+Before diving into the code, make sure you have the following:

-### 1. .NET Development Environment Setup

-Ensure you have a working development environment for .NET, including Visual Studio or any other IDE of your choice.

-### 2. Basic Understanding of C#
+1. **.NET Development Environment** – Visual Studio, Rider, or any IDE you prefer.

-Familiarize yourself with C# programming language basics, including variables, data types, loops, and conditional statements.
+2. **Basic C# Knowledge** – variables, loops, and object‑oriented concepts.

-### 3. Installation of Aspose.Tasks for .NET

-Download and install Aspose.Tasks for .NET library from the [website](https://releases.aspose.com/tasks/net/).
+3. **Aspose.Tasks for .NET** – download from the [website](https://releases.aspose.com/tasks/net/).

-### 4. Familiarity with Project Management Concepts

-Having a basic understanding of project management concepts will help you better utilize Aspose.Tasks for .NET in your projects.
+4. **Understanding of Project Management Basics** – helps you map properties to real‑world concepts.

 ## Import Namespaces

-To get started with Aspose.Tasks for .NET, you need to import the necessary namespaces into your project.
-These namespaces provide access to the classes and methods required to work with project files efficiently.
+Add the required namespaces so you can work with the Aspose.Tasks API.

 ```csharp
 using Aspose.Tasks;